samtron1412/docs/tech/it/sw/apache-hadoop.md

 | yarn.nodemanager.health-checker.script.opts       | Node health script options          | Options for script to check for node's health status |
 | yarn.nodemanager.health-checker.interval-ms       | Node health script interval         | Time interval for running health script              |
 | yarn.nodemanager.health-checker.script.timeout-ms | Node health script timeout interval | Timeout for health script execution                  |

-## Workers File

-- List all worker hostnames or IP addresses in your etc/hadoop/(slaves/workers) file, one per line
-- Helper scripts will use the etc/hadoop/(slaves/workers) file to run commands on many hosts at once.
-- It is not used for any of the Java-based Hadoop configuration.
-- In order to use this functionality, ssh trusts (via either passphraseless ssh or some other means, such as Kerberos) must be established for the accounts used to run Hadoop.

 ## Hadoop Rack Awareness